 ...

-When I press enter the next line of the Python shell starts with … and that’s because the interpreter is telling us that there is something missing in our code.
+When you press enter the next line of the Python shell starts with … and that’s because the interpreter is telling you that something is missing in the code.

 >>> print("I want to learn Python"